-With regard to integrity, expertise and experience (including the proficiency) of the Independent Directors appointed / reappointed during the Financial year 2022-23, the Board of Directors have taken on record the declarations and confirmations submitted by the independent directors and is of the opinion that all the Independent Directors are persons of integrity and possess relevant expertise and experience and their association as Directors will be of immense benefit to the Company.
+With regard to integrity, expertise and experience (including the proficiency) of the Independent Directors appointed/reappointed during the Financial year 2023-24, the Board of Directors have taken on record the declarations and confirmations submitted by the independent directors and is of the opinion that all the Independent Directors are persons of integrity and possess relevant expertise and experience and their association as Directors will be of immense benefit to the Company.

-With regard to proficiency of the Independent Directors, ascertained from the online proficiency self-assessment test conducted by the institute, as notified under Sub-Section (1) of Section 150 of the Act, the Board of Directors has taken on record the declarations submitted by Independent Directors that they are exempt from appearing in the test.
+With regard to proficiency of the Independent Directors, ascertained from the online proficiency self-assessment test conducted by the institute, as notified under Sub-Section (1) of Section 150 of the Act, the Board of Directors has taken on record the declarations submitted by Independent Directors that they are exempt from appearing in the test, except Mrs. Manimegalai Thangamani who had cleared the online proficiency self-assessment test.

-None of the Directors of the Company are related inter-se, in terms of Section 2(77) of the Act including Rules there under.
+None of the Directors of the Company are related inter-se except Mr. S Annamalai and Mr. S Maheswaran, in terms of Section 2(77) of the Companies Act, 2013, including Rules thereunder.
+The Company has not issued any convertible instruments hence, disclosure in this respect is not applicable.